sungeunanlee/cambrad3.github.io/index.md

 # Project Title: Predicting NBA Career Performance Based on Rookie Season
-## Sungeun An, Nazanin Anaraki, Cameron Bradley, Kevin Cho, Kalyan Murahari
+## Sungeun An, Nazanin Anaraki, Cameron Bradley, Kevin Cho, Kalyan Chakravarthi Murahari

 ### Introduction
 #### What are we trying to accomplish?